KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-4. No image found.
+5. No image found.
-5. Typo: Found `Magic Mirror` in file `MMM-RNV.css`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `MMM-RNV.css`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `MMM-RNV.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `MMM-RNV.js`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+10. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-10. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+11. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-11. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+12. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-12. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+13. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-14. The branch name is 'master'.
+15. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-RNV by bogenpirat](https://github.com/bogenpirat/MMM-RNV)